- Step 1: School Visit

-Before submitting an application, we advise all families to come and visit our school in person.
-School tours can be arranged via our online form.
+Before submitting an application to Riverside, City Campus or both Campuses (Primary only), we advise all families to come and visit our school/s in person.
+School tours can be arranged via our online forms:

 The admissions team is always keen to meet families from all backgrounds to discuss whether a student’s needs and aspirations can be supported here and an opportunity to meet one of the school leaders can be arranged.